 I went to Hawaii in search of Hawaiian chocolate.
 I had no idea it would be so difficult to figure out exactly what that is!

 Most everyone knows (and has likely tasted) the Chocolate Covered Macadamias made by Hawaiian Host.
-The traditional chocolate-nut treat has been around since the 1920′s, and Hawaii Host continues to add to its product line including chocolate truffles that I am looking forward to tasting.
+The traditional chocolate-nut treat has been around since the 1920′s, and Hawaii Host continues to add to its product line including the newly-added chocolate macadamia nut truffles.
 But for the most part, Hawaiian Host products are chocolate confections and not handcrafted artisanal chocolate.

 The Waialua Estate Chocolate (owned by the Dole Food Company) is made from cocoa beans grown on the island of Oahu, but the finished chocolate is actually made in California by the Guittard Chocolate company and then packaged and sold as their Hawaiian Chocolate line of premium bars.
-I know that they do have plans to eventually process the chocolate in Hawaii, but for now, the beans are being shipped 2,393 miles from Honolulu to San Francisco and then distributed from there.
+I know that they do have plans to eventually process the chocolate in Hawaii, but for now, most of the beans are being shipped 2,393 miles from Honolulu to San Francisco and then distributed from there.
 I’ve also learned that some of Waialua Estate’s beans are sold to Big Island Candies of Hilo and are used to coat their delicious chocolate-covered macadamia nuts, and also to Kokolani Chocolates of Kailua, Oahu, for their all-local Kokolava.

 The Original Hawaiian Chocolate (OHC) Factory near Kona, Hawaii, was the first company to grow cacao trees and make Hawaiian chocolate from the cocoa produced from them.
 Every step of the process is done at the same location.
 It is a small tree to bean to bar chocolate factory run by its owners with a limited amount of help.
 I’ll talk more about OHC when I post about our time on the Big Island.